Durkheim/sequencer/README.md

 ####Objective

 Write a method that accepts an array of integers and outputs a string with each number separated by a comma.
-Sequential numbers (e.g 1, 2, 3..) in the array should be represented in the string as a range with a hyphon (1-3).
+Sequential numbers (e.g 1, 2, 3..) in the array should be represented in the string as a range with a hyphen (1-3).
 Here are some example inputs and outputs.

   Input: [1,2,3,5,7,9,10,11]